Why This Matters

 What You Should Know About This Degree

 A certificate or license isn’t necessary for most jobs in medical office administration.
-However, related certifications, such as the Medical Coding Certificate, can help give you an edge in the job market.
+However, related certifications, such as a medical coding certificate, can help give you an edge in the job market.

 What’s Next?